burnedram/raftmod-autorecipe/README.md

 Put down a cooking pot, and place some recipes near it, preferably on the cooking pot's included board.
 Interact with the recipes to prepare them and start cooking them.

+Fully multiplayer compatible, your friends does not need this mod for you to enjoy it.

 ## What does it (not) do?
 This is a quality of life mod, it does not alter or cheat the original gameplay:
 * You still need all the ingredients in your inventory